-The images aren’t as high-resolution as the “Retina” wallpapers found in OS X, but at sizes ranging from 1920×1200 to 3840×1200, they’ll look great on most screens and devices.
-Simply copy any desired JPEG image to a flash drive or online storage service and then transfer it to your mobile device or other PC and use the appropriate settings to configure it as your background wallpaper.
+Let’s say you really, really like the theme you snagged at work, but you’re not sure you’ll be able to grab it for another device.
+Simply copy the desired image to a flash drive or online storage service and then transfer it to your mobile device or other PC and use the appropriate settings there to configure it as your background wallpaper.

 An important note, however: these images are owned or licensed by Microsoft for the personal non-commercial use of Windows users.
 That means you’re free to enjoy them for your own personal use, but don’t use them in advertising, videos, or for any other commercial purpose.
 You will be found, and Microsoft will not be amused.

 If you’re interested in making the most of your work space as an expression of your true, creative self, we have plenty of guides for making the most of wallpapers to liven up your office.

 Do you have a dual monitor setup?
 Check out our guide to where to find dual monitor wallpapers.

 If you’re graphically-minded, you might want to create your own image collage wallpapers for Windows 10.